nuff-said/validate/README.md

     name: "bazinga",
     age: "12"
 })
-// throws Error(Your age gotta be a number)
+// Error: Your age gotta be a number
 ```

 ## Installation